FortuneNW/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-this is my first readme
+This is my first readme